cBioPortal/cbioportal-manual/Plots.md

 The plots tab provides numerous options for configuring plots.

-For example, for each axis, you can specify a genomic data type and gene or a clinical attribute:
+For example, for each axis, you can specify both a genomic data type and a gene or a single clinical attribute:

 ![Plot Options](img/plots_options.png)